Why Learn How To Do Nothing?

 Animals Know How To Do Nothing

-Similar to kids, animals know how do nothing.
+Similar to kids, animals know how to do nothing.
 In fact, they can do nothing for hours without needing to do anything but shift body positions.
 Have you ever noticed the focused stare of a cat out the window?
 They are completely still but attentive and alert.
-This is what I try to emulate with meditation, stillness with focus and attention.
+This is what I try to emulate with meditation, stillness, focus, and attention.

 Why Learn How To Do Nothing? - Providence Holistic Counseling Services - content young man sitting meditating in comfy chair on white